mruwnik/notes-critic/README.md

 - **Model Selection**: Choose your preferred AI model
 - **Token Limits**: Configure maximum tokens and conversation history length

+### Tools

+There are a couple of default tools implemented:

+- str_replace_based_edit_tool - this is [Anthropic's file edit tool](https://docs.anthropic.com/en/docs/agents-and-tools/tool-use/text-editor-tool), but it's also been implemented for other AI providers.
+- browser - basic utilities for viewing websites

+#### MCP Integration

+You can add more tools via MCP.
+Currently only remote servers are supported.
+Feel free to either bug me to implement local ones, or do it yourself :)

 ### Rule System

 Create custom rules in your vault's `.notes-critic/rules/` directory, e.g.: